resource-banner

 Written by:

 In this two-part blog series, we will outline an approach to properly inculcate change management within the context of automation (both Robotic Process Automation [RPA] and Intelligent Automation [IA]).
 In this first installment, we will focus on introducing an approach to change management and discuss what is required in the lead-up to launching a program.
-In Part two, we will focus on the change management required after the program has gone live and begins to scale.
+In Part Two, we will focus on the change management required after the program has gone live and begins to scale.

 Five-Step Approach to Change Management